dentonzh/Eggspress/app/_workspace/my_posts/welcome_to_eggspress.md

 ---
-title: "Welcome to Eggspress"
+title: "Welcome to Eggspress!"
+date: "2023-10-25T00:00:00-0400"
+weight: 20
 subtitle: ""
-subheading: "This is a placeholder post packed with all of the bells and whistles Eggspress offers"

-isVisible: true
-hideContent: false

-image: "fields.jpeg"
-imagePositionY: 25
-imagePositionX: 50
-showImageInHeader: true

-weight: 20
-date: "2023-10-25T00:00:00-0400"
+subheading: "Here are a few things you should know about publishing to your new site"

 author: "eggie, beakster"
-snippet: "This introductory post demonstrates various markdown formats you can use in your posts, such as headings, tables, quotes, and footnotes.
-When you're ready, rename this file and replace its contents with your own!"
-description: "This introductory post walks through some key features of the Eggspress platform."
+snippet: "Welcome to the world of Eggspress!
+In this post, Eggie and Beakster will show you all of the things you can do in your Eggspress content."
 sidebar: "eggspress_links"
 category: "miscellaneous"

 prevPost: ""
 nextPost: "another-placeholder"

+image: "fields.jpeg"
+imagePositionY: 25
+imagePositionX: 50
+showImageInHeader: true

+isVisible: true
+isArchived: false
+isContentHidden: false
+contentMessage: ""

 relatedPost1: "another-placeholder"
 relatedPost2: ""